makrai/notes/tang18-self-attention-nmt-atchits.md

 * We here present a number of further experiments with different configurations and implementations, to test the robustness of our claims

-## Pre-trained Fairseq CNN Model The
+## Pre-trained Fairseq CNN Model

 * ConvS2S models underperform RNNS2S and Transformer on the subject-verb agreem
-* question whether these results can be attributed to a misconfiguration or implementation difference in Sockeye, we also obtained results with a pre-trained model released by (Gehring+ 2017) and trained with Fairseq 6 .
+* question whether these results can be attributed to a misconfiguration or implementation difference in Sockeye, we also obtained results with a pre-trained model released by (Gehring+ 2017) and trained with Fairseq 6
 * Fairseq model has 15 layers, which is much deeper than the Sockeye models
-  * higher BLEU score on newstest2014, and higher accuracy on long-range deps, than the 8-layer Sockeye models that we trained.
-However, it
+  * higher BLEU score on newstest2014, and higher accuracy on long-range deps, than the 8-layer Sockeye models that we trained
-  * still lags behind RNNS2S and Transformer on the subject-verb agreement task.
+  * still lags behind RNNS2S and Transformer on the subject-verb agreement task

 ## Reducing Model Differences